Understanding AAV gene therapy

 How does AAV work?

-Simply put, AAV is transformed from a naturally occurring virus into a delivery mechanism for gene therapy.
-The viral DNA is replaced with new DNA, and it becomes a precisely coded vector and is no longer considered a virus, as most of the viral components have been replaced.
-The AAV vector is then used to deliver normal copies of genes to the right tissues or organs in the body, but it now delivers the therapy that has been engineered into it.
+Simply put, AAV can be transformed from a naturally occurring virus into a delivery mechanism for gene therapy.
+The viral DNA is replaced with new DNA, and it becomes a precisely coded vector.
+The AAV vector is then used to deliver normal copies of genes to the various tissues or organs in the body.
+In this way it can deliver the therapy that has been engineered into it.

 AskBio pipeline